 Individuals who operate a sole proprietorship or partnership must account for and report annual self-employment income.
 This consists of the revenue an owner may claim based on the company operations, minus expenses incurred.
-These individuals do not have to be concerned with the minimum wage and overtime provisions of the FLSA; however, they still must track total income to ensure that appropriate taxes are paid.
-We'll examine the tax implications of self-employment income in further detail in Chapter 5.
+These individuals do not have to be concerned with the minimum wage and overtime provisions of the FLSA, though they must track total income to ensure appropriate taxes are paid.
+We'll examine the tax implications of self-employment income in Chapter 5.